PAmerikanos/Valohai_Practical_MLops/Practical_MLops_Valohai_Summary.md

 ### What Is the Point of MLOps?

-Therefore, time to market should be the number one metric to look at and optimize for any ML project.
+(...) **time to market** should be the number one metric to look at and optimize for any ML project.

 ### Risks MLOps workflow tackles

 1. Loss of knowledge
-    - We recommend a version control system that can track your whole pipeline from raw data to the model, including your code, environment, configurations, and parameters.
+    - We recommend a **version control system** that can track your whole pipeline from raw data to the model, including your code, environment, configurations, and parameters.
 2. Failures in production
-    - Ensure that the data used to train a model looks like you expected it to.
+    - Ensure that the **data** used to train a model looks like you expected it to.
-    - Ensure that the model works not only in training but in a real-world environment.
+    - Ensure that the **model** works not only in training but in a real-world environment.
-    - Ensure that the infrastructure works consistent.
+    - Ensure that the **infrastructure** works consistent.
 3. Regulatory and ethical
-    - While MLOps can’t fix model biases, it comes with the notion that these concerns should be addressed by codifying tests for them into a machine learning pipeline.
+    - While MLOps can’t fix model biases, it comes with the notion that these concerns should be addressed by **codifying tests** for them into a machine learning pipeline.
 4. Data security

 ### Time to Market

-- To get a truly scalable business model around ML usually requires that you step back and think of your product in terms of the pipeline instead of a single instance of a trained model.
+- To get a truly scalable business model around ML usually requires that you step back and think of your product in terms of the **pipeline** instead of a single instance of a trained model.
-- Broadly speaking, there are two ways that MLOps helps accelerate the time to market of machine learning:
+- Broadly speaking, there are two ways that MLOps helps **accelerate** the time to market of machine learning:
-    1. It creates a shared language among the extended team.
+    1. It creates a **shared language** among the extended team.
-        - Modern tooling and shared work methods (CI/CD, version control, microservices) have enabled companies to scale their throughput in software development exponentially.
+        - Modern *tooling* and shared work *methods* (CI/CD, version control, microservices) have enabled companies to scale their throughput in software development exponentially.
-    2. It automates manual tasks.
+    2. It **automates** manual tasks.
-        - Automation of collecting data, training, and evaluating models allows the most scarce resources, i.e. data scientists, to focus their efforts on further development.
+        - Automation of collecting data, training, and evaluating models allows the *most scarce resources*, i.e. data scientists, to focus their efforts on further development.
-        - However, in the most extreme cases, your model needs to be updated all the time to keep up with the pace at which the underlying data is changing.
+        - However, in the most extreme cases, your model needs to be *updated* all the time to keep up with the pace at which the underlying data is changing.

 ### The MLOps Workflow Enforces Best Practices

-- Version  control  everything,  including  models,  code,  data, parameters, and environment.
+- **Version  control**  everything,  including  models,  code,  data, parameters, and environment.
 Enable anyone to trace how a model was produced.
-- Componentize the steps of the model creation process and build them into a pipeline.
+- **Componentize** the steps of the model creation process and build them into a pipeline.
 A single notebook is not a pipeline.
-- Codify testing.
-With checkpoints and safeguards in place, there is a standard that models have to adhere to.
+- **Codify testing.** With checkpoints and safeguards in place, there is a standard that models have to adhere to.
-- Automate work to increase how much time can be spent on future development.
+- **Automate work** to increase how much time can be spent on future development.

 ---